 The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
-The Group will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
-The Group is currently assessing the impact of these amendments on the consolidated financial statements.
+An entity will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The Group is currently assessing the impact of adapting the amendments.

-- Annual Improvements to PFRSs 2018-2020 Cycle - Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter
+- Annual Improvements to PFRSs 2018-2020 Cycle - Amendments to PFRS 1, First-time Adoption of Philippine Financial Reporting Standards, Subsidiary as a First-Time Adopter